astronomy-commons/lsdb/LSDB_GUIDE.md

 - Plan the computation by chaining lazy operations and only compute/write the results at the very end!
 - Suggest the creation of a `dask.distributed.Client` to take advantage of distributed computation.
 - Make sure the `Client` specifies appropriate defaults for the `n_workers` and `memory_limit` (per worker) according to the available resources.
+It should also specify a local temporary directory for Dask to use.

 ## Troubleshooting